FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/lending.md

 {% docs evm_complete_lending_depositor %}

-Address that initiated a deposit event.
+The address of the user who initiated the deposit action

 {% enddocs %}